Homepage Crafts Unlimited (UK)

 Can you please advise how I can go about getting the wig replaced on an old doll?

-If your doll is a plastic, porcelain or composite doll that had a wig stuck to the top of its head (or of you want to fix a wig to a plastic doll with "molded" hair) then this is not a problem.
+If your doll is a plastic, porcelain or composite doll that had a wig stuck to the top of its head (or of you want to fix a wig to a plastic doll with "moulded" hair) then this is not a problem.
 The wigs are supplied by many doll shops and all you need to know is the circumference of the doll's head and the colour and style of the wig that you would like.
-See prices for the cost of the various types of wigs.

-If you want me to do this for you then all you have to do is send me the doll and tell me the type, colour and style of hair that you would like and I would do my best to comply with your wishes.
-Obviously the above costs would be increased by the cost of return postage.
-However, this is something that you can do yourself very easily and a quick search on the internet for doll's wigs should give you a list of suppliers.
+This is something that you can do yourself very easily and a quick search on the internet for doll's wigs should give you a list of suppliers.
 Also check out the Hospital Links page or mail order companies that can supply wigs or check doll's magazines for a local stockist.
+I have pictures of wigs available from the supplier I used - Ellies Doll Workshop.

 Top